Go for GoFr Hackathon is Live! Participate to win great prizes and goodies!

 Authentication is a crucial aspect of web applications, controlling access to resources based on user roles or permissions.
 It is the process of verifying a user's identity to grant access to protected resources.
 It ensures that only authenticated users can perform actions or access data within an application.

-GoFr offer various approaches to implement authorization.
+GoFr offers various approaches to implement authorization.

 1. HTTP Basic Auth